-I use a variety of tools to help others shift their perspective to live more joyfully.
-I usually focus on three themes: mastering tranquility in disturbance, removing any sense of being separate from what unfolds, and tapping intuition and dreams to connect with the life path.
+In helping others shift their perspective to live more joyfully, I focus on three themes: mastering tranquility in disturbance, removing any sense of feeling separate from what unfolds, and tapping intuition and dreams to connect with one's inner vision.
 One of the greatest things people get out of my courses is the knowledge that they have access to this inner knowing.
-What blows their mind however, is awakening to discover a life that is greater than they ever imagined.
+What blows their mind however, is awakening to discover a life that has far more meaning than they ever imagined.

 These themes become important in connecting with the universal flow of abundance.

 Our normal orientation of 'me in here' vs 'that out there' is an illusion we work to transcend.
 Committing to the process of understanding ourselves through the situations we encounter means we must control our tendency to react.
 When we become more observant, we recognize the purposefulness of what unfolds.